von/pyVBox/README.markdown

 Kudos to [Nikolay Igotti](http://blogs.sun.com/nike/entry/python_api_to_the_virtualbox) and the vboxshell.py example that comes with the Virtualbox SDK.

+The home page for this code is [http://github.com/von/pyVBox](http://github.com/von/pyVBox).

 # Goals

  My goal is to provide functionality in the pyVBox library, exposed